California Mortgage Servicer Surety Bond

 - Print and submit a copy of the Checklist along with agency specific requirement attachments to the Department of Business Oversight NMLS Licensing Unit within five business days.

 - Complete the application through the NMLS system and pay the applicable filing fee.

-- Provide copies of the following if applicable: a Certificate of Filing from the county clerk in which the fictitious business name was filed, if any questions answered “Yes” on the disclosure statement, provide supporting documents, Certificate of Authority or Good Standing Certificate obtained from the California Secretary of State, partnership agreement, an organizational chart if owned by another person, entity, entities, subsidiaries, or affiliated entities, explain any other business activities.
+- Provide copies of the following if applicable: a Certificate of Filing from the county clerk in which the fictitious business name was filed, provide any documents and an explanations for any of the disclosure statements that were answered with "yes", provide a Good Standing Certificate or Certificate of Authority obtained from the California Secretary of State, copies of partnership agreements, an organizational chart if owned by another person, entity, entities, subsidiaries, or affiliated entities, explain any other business activities.

 - Submit fingerprint cards for each control person filing an NMLS individual form.